 My radio career took me from Fresno to Bakersfield (where I worked at a station owned by the legendary Buck Owens).
 I later moved to Nashville, Tennessee, to try my luck at becoming a studio or road drummer.
 While in the Music City, I played all of the clubs on Lower Broadway, and worked a few other part-time jobs, including on the air at WSIX-FM and later, 650 WSM-AM, home of the Grand Ole Opry.
 This gave me the opportunity to go backstage at the Opry, where I met many of the great artists you hear on Country Legends 106.9!
 It was also in Nashville where I married my wife, Geri, whom I refer to on the air as “Sweetie,” also known as “That Lucky, Lucky Woman!”

 An offer of full-time radio work took us to Jonesboro, in northeast Arkansas, where I hosted the afternoon drive (3-7 p.m.) show on 104.9 The Fox, which was not only the number one Country station, but the number one radio station in the market.
 After almost nine years in Arkansas, we moved to south Texas, where I had been hired to do the morning show at a station in Victoria.
+I also became the drummer in the “house band” for the monthly Flag City Opry in Edna, TX.
 Then, in September of 2014, I was offered the Morning Personality position here at Country Legends 106.9.
+Six months later, I was named Program Director for the station.
+With the addition of Jim West to the Country Legends 106.9 air staff, I have made the transition to Afternoon Drive.
 I can’t tell you how great it is to be playing these great legendary artists and their songs.
 Heck, I played a whole lot of these songs when they were brand-new hits on the charts!
 See?
-I wasn’t kidding when I told you I LOVE this music!
-And I hope you’ll get your weekdays off to a great start with Yours Truly, and Country Legends 106.9
+I wasn’t kidding when I told you I LOVE this music, and I REALLY love playing it for you on Country Legends 106.9!